 : : : : DFG

-: : : Eric Partridge, "A Dictionary of Catch Phrases American and British," uses the variant ". . .
+: : : Eric Partridge, Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day, uses the variant ". . .
 Bill's mother.", rather than "Will".
 Partridge goes on ..."Applied to dark clouds looming--in no matter what quarters of the sky.
 The phrase is very common, later C20, in the East Midlands, but is by no means limited to that region, for I have heard it also from a Scotsman in Sussex, where also I heard the variant 'it's a bit brighter over . . .'"

 : : I have always assumed it was a Northern (as in North of England) expression: mainly, I think, because I have heard it used mostly by Northerner's.